marjomol/MAGNAS_SSD_Evo/README.md

 - **diff.py**: Contains functions to compute the general differential calculus.
 - **plot_fields.py**: Contains functions to plot the magnetic field seeds and create animations.
 - **induction_evo.py**: Contains functions to calculate the magnetic field induction components and their evolution.
+- **readers.py**: Provides the necessary functions for reading MASCLET and ASOHF files and loading them in memory.
 - **spectral.py**: Contains functions to perform spectral analysis on the generated magnetic field seeds.
 - **units.py**: Provides unit conversion utilities for various physical quantities used in the simulations.
 - **utils.py**: Includes general utility functions that support the main operations of the repository.